MobileCompatibilityTesting/DeSeCT/README.md

 ## Experimental Data

-- The dataset with the devices' features can be found in 'Dataset/dataset_desect.xlsx'
+- The dataset with the devices' features can be found in 'Dataset/dataset_desect.xlsx'.
-- The raw data we collected and analyzed in the paper can be found ...??
+- The raw data we collected and analyzed in the paper can be found in 'RawData' folder.

 ## Experiments

+- 1st study: Comparing our dataset with Baseline and identified the impact of use Mobile App information for device selection for compatibility testing.
+- 2nd study: Improving the DeSeCT approach making changes on the way of generation of chromossomes values.

 ### Install